-Table 35 shows the number and frequency of pensions awarded in 2014/12.
-The last column shows:
+Table 39 shows the number and frequency of pensions awarded in 2015/13.

-Retirement pensions: An average of 41% opts to claim the old-age pension before reaching age 60, and only 26% as from age 65.
+Retirement pensions: An average of 75% opts to claim the old-age pension before reaching age 65, and only 20% as from age 65.
 Note that the regulations state that insured persons retiring before age 65 should no longer be "substantially employed", as otherwise the pension shall not be payable (Sections 25 (1) (c) and 25 (5) (a) of the benefit regulations).
-This is a disturbing practice as most social security schemes are striving to increase the retirement ages due to a longer life expectancy, and the inability of many schemes to detect workers who become "substantial employed" in an economy characterized by a seasonal labout market.
+This is a disturbing practice as most social security schemes are striving to increase the retirement ages due to a longer life expectancy, and the inability of many schemes to detect workers who become "substantial employed" in an economy characterized by a seasonal labour market.

 The payroll includes invalidity pensions that are transferred to the category of retirement pensions upon the attainment of age 60.
 Therefore, actuarial liabilities include two groups with differential life expectancies, as disabled lives have a higher mortality than non-disabled lives.
-However, the distortion is not significant, as less than 5% of retirement pensions in force at 31 December 2014 can be assigned to former invalidity pensioners.
+However, the distortion is not significant, as less than 5% of retirement pensions in force can be assigned to former invalidity pensioners.

-Table 35 Frequency of Pensions Awarded by Age-Group
+Table 39 Frequency of Pensions Awarded by Age-Group